Bluest of Blues

 ....afraid to leave Austin, leave Texas, the high spirited youthful people who I met and who inspired me.
 Older sister left, sad, mom gone.

-" I'm traveling now~ walking, bus, train, plane, taxi too, in and on the clouds, comforted by heavens hugs, a bunny in the palm of a warm hand, softness, unimaginable, along the way -
+" I'm traveling now~ walking, bus, train, plane, taxi too, in and on the clouds, comforted by heavens hugs, resting often on my hand looking out at the world, resting in a blanket of softness, unimaginable, along the way -

 "Arriving in NY, on the bus, Christmas Eve, was precious.
 Love was real.
 All I heard were words of Love and Peace on a bus in the East.
 Thank You, Merry Christmas, Happy Holidays~that's All.